 I walk around the Buddhist shrine Boudhanath Stupa in the “Little Tibet” area in the middle of Kathmandu.
 There is a calm and almost loving atmosphere here, where the prayer flags flutter in the wind.

 Here are people whose roots come from all over the region, from Tibet and Nepal, to Bhutan and northern mountainous India.
 They have found a common meeting place in Nepal's capital Kathmandu, which is a tolerant, open and safe city where there is room for many, but quite a few funds.
 Here in Kathmandu, my journey begins in the time of the corona.

 An airport with mask

-It's like being landed in a hospital where you thought you were landed in an airport.
-It does not feel good.
-Not because I'm nervous, because they have complete control over the virus here, where there is a case, but because it's strange to be surrounded by people you can only look at, and can barely understand what they'm saying behind the masks.
+It's like landing in a hospital where you thought you landed in an airport.
+It doesn't feel good.
+Not because I'm nervous, because they have the corona virus completely under control here, where there are few cases, but because it's strange to be surrounded by people you can only see the eyes of, and can barely understand what they're saying behind the masks .

-The air is spring ready and 17 degrees.
-Absolutely fantastic when you come from humid and windy Denmark in January.
+The air is spring-ready and 17 degrees.
+Absolutely fantastic when you come from humid and windy Denmark in February.